-The Digital Mobilisation Lab at Greenpeace is powered by a growing global network of staff and volunteers at Greenpeace and among our allies dedicated to people-powered campaigning.
+The Mobilisation Lab at Greenpeace is powered by a growing global network of staff, volunteers, and allies dedicated to people-powered campaigning.
 Meet our team and contact us here.

 Designed to capitalize on Greenpeace’s fearless embrace of the experimental, the Mobilisation Lab (also “Digital Mobilisation Lab”) provides the global organization and its allies a dynamic, forward-looking space to envision, test, and roll out creative new means of inspiring larger networks of leaders and people around the world to break through and win on threats to people and the planet.

 Grab this doc to get a shareable summary of MobLab’s programs and results.

 New strategies and technologies.
 The Lab will take advantage of the flexibility, extraordinary reach and innate innovation available in the digital world.
 Digital innovation – how we use mobile phones, tablets, social media, email, and other technologies – happens at the edges of organizations and networks.

 Global network.
 The Lab is designed to function as an open, collaborative hub among networks – inside and outside of Greenpeace – to find, test, and push the envelope on the use of technology in campaigns.
 Greenpeace’s global reach, from China to India to Brazil to the U.S., has the potential to surface creative new ideas that could not be found in any one country.
 We work with Greenpeace country leaders, innovators, staff, volunteers, digital activists as well as allies around the world in other environmental and social justice efforts to achieve our goals.

 We operate globally to serve all 26 national and regional Greenpeace offices (NROs) in 55 countries around the world.